How to Add Insurance to a Patient’s file

 Then you will enter the percentage that insurance covers in the “Insurance percentage of covered charges” location.

-If you are just placing in a policy as a courtesy or the patient’s insurance policy does not cover services, you will uncheck the provided boxes for the patient to be 100% responsible for charges, in the patient’s ledger.
+If you are just placing in a policy as a courtesy or the patient’s insurance policy does not cover services, you will uncheck the provided ‘Co-Pay Amount’ and ‘Insurance Percentage’ boxes, which will make the patient to be 100% responsible for charges.

 In my scenario, my patient has a 25.00 co-pay and then insurance covers 100% of the charges after the co-pay.

 If a patient does not have a copay and patient has an 80/20 policy.
-Place 80% into to insurance percentage area and the system will place 20% on patient and 80% as payer responsibility to pay, in the patient’s ledger.
+Place 80% into insurance percentage area and the system will place 20% on patient and 80% as payer/insurance responsibility to pay.

 - Policy Reset Date: The date everything resets, and the counter starts over.
 A new insurance snapshot will be created automatically on this date.